huggingface/peft/README.md

 ## Use Cases

-### Get comparable performance to full finetuning by adapting LLMs to downstream tasks using consumer hardware
+### Adapting LLMs to downstream tasks using consumer hardware with comparable performance to full finetuning

 GPU memory required for adapting LLMs on the few-shot dataset [`ought/raft/twitter_complaints`](https://huggingface.co/datasets/ought/raft/viewer/twitter_complaints).
 Here, settings considered are full finetuning, PEFT-LoRA using plain PyTorch and PEFT-LoRA using DeepSpeed with CPU Offloading.